center-for-threat-informed-defense/defending-iaas-with-attack/README.md

 - [Questions and Feedback](#questions-and-feedback)
 - [Notice](#notice)

 ## Getting Started

-The best place to start is with the documentation: this will familiarize you with the project, the methodology, and resulting collection of techniques.
-Next, view the collection in ATT&CK Navigator.
-For a deeper dive, upgrade to the latest version of ATT&CK Workbench and use its new features to create your own collections.
+The best place to start is with the documentation: this will familiarize you with the project goals, the methodology, and the collection of techniques.
+Next, visualize the collection in ATT&CK Navigator.
+For a deep dive, upgrade to the latest version of ATT&CK Workbench and use its new features to create your own collections.